Financial Strategy: Riding the Economic Wave of Opportunity

 Derek Santos received degrees in Agricultural Economics from the University of Hawaii and Washington State University.
 He has spent his entire professional career with the State of Idaho.
 He joined the Idaho Public Utilities Commission in the fall of 1984.
 His primary responsibilities included reviewing and providing expert testimony on rate case filings.
 He began working for the Idaho Division of Financial Management in the summer of 1987, where he took on the responsibility of producing the quarterly Idaho Economic Forecast.
 He later was put in charge of forecasting the state’s product taxes and miscellaneous revenues.
-In the fall of 2010 Santos became the division’s Chief Economist.
+In the spring of 2011 Santos became the division’s Chief Economist.
 He is responsible for producing forecasts for all General Fund revenue sources.

 John Worth Ph.D.

 EVP Research and Investor Outreach • Nareit